Here’s how much a beach badge costs in South Jersey

 UPPER TOWNSHIP

-Lifeguards: Beesley’s Point, 9 a.m. to 5 p.m.
+Lifeguards: Beesleys Point, 9 a.m. to 5 p.m.
 Strathmere, 10 a.m. to 5 p.m.
 Monday-Thursday and 10 a.m. to 5:30 p.m.
-Friday to Sunday.
+Friday-Sunday.
 Protected beaches in Strathmere are at Williams Avenue, Whittier Road, Tecumseh Avenue, Sherman Avenue, Prescott Road and 1495 Commonwealth Ave.
-Beesley’s Point protected beaches are to be determined.
+Beesleys Point protected beaches are to be determined.

 Beach tags: Not required